 Accelerated 3+3 Bachelor's/J.D.
 Program with Chatham University

 The Accelerated 3+3 Bachelor's/J.D.
-Program ("3+3 Program") allows certain high-performing Chatham University undergraduates to matriculate at Stetson University College of Law before completion of a bachelor's degree at Chatham University.
+The program ("3+3 Program") allows certain high-performing Chatham University undergraduates to matriculate at Stetson University College of Law before completing of a bachelor's degree at Chatham University.

 Students seeking a J.D. degree typically complete a four-year undergraduate program followed by three years of law school.
 The 3+3 accelerated path allows qualified students to earn both their bachelor's and J.D. degrees within six years.
 Students spend three years at Chatham and three years at Stetson Law.
 Students' first year in the Stetson J.D. program will count as elective credits toward the Chatham bachelor's degree and also serves as their final year of study at Chatham.